 Are you looking for an international school in Mongolia?
 Search for the best international schools in Mongolia; you can find a list of selected schools at the bottom of this page.

 Mongolia is the most sparsely populated country in the world and some 30 per cent of its 3 million people maintain a nomadic or semi-nomadic way of life.
 Yet in 2018, the adult literacy rate was 98 per cent and around two thirds of young people were enrolled in tertiary education, reflecting the nation’s strong educational culture.

 The capital Ulaanbaatar is home to a vibrant cluster of international schools serving the children of expatriates and Mongolian elites, with most providing coeducational day schooling from kindergarten to senior secondary level.
 Among English-medium schools, there are two offering British programmes leading to IGCSEs and A-levels and one that follows the Massachusetts curriculum leading to an American school-leaving diploma.
 There is also a French-medium school for pupils aged three to 18 that delivers the national curriculum of France.

-Of Mongolia’s three IB World Schools, two teach in English, and one, the International School of Ulaanbaatar, is authorised to offer all three stages of the International Baccalaureate programme.
+Of Mongolia’s four IB World Schools, two teach in English, and one, the International School of Ulaanbaatar, is authorised to offer all three stages of the International Baccalaureate programme.
 The English School of Mongolia combines the IB Diploma with IGCSEs, while Shine Ue School provides a bilingual education in English and Mongolian that leads to the IB Diploma.

 Parents are advised to check that schools are accredited by a recognised body such as the Council of International Schools, the New England Association of Schools and Colleges, or the European Council of International Schools.

 Education is compulsory for 10 years from age six after the school entry age was lowered.
 Six years of primary school are followed by four years of junior secondary school and two years of upper secondary education offered in general, vocational and technical tracks.

 School attendance fell during an economic crisis that followed the introduction of market reforms in the 1990s.
 In 2018, net primary enrolment was 98 per cent but the latest figure available for secondary enrolment is 91.5 per cent in 2010.